Pizzas (and Haircuts) Back on the Menu, But With Warnings

 In New Zealand, even Prime Minister Jacinda Ardern and her fiance, Clarke Gayford, were initially turned away for Saturday brunch by a restaurant in the capital city, Wellington, because it was too full under coronavirus guidelines.

-There was a happy ending, as a spot freed up and staff chased down the street to call the couple back.
+There was a happy ending: A spot freed up, and staff chased down the street to call the couple back.

 Italy’s tourism industry is focused firmly on June 3, when both regional and international borders reopen, allowing the first prospect of tourists since Europe’s first lockdown went into place in early March.
 In tourist-reliant Venice, occupancy of the city’s 50,000 hotel beds has hovered around zero ever since.